taylor-cox/chord-weaver/README.md

 ## Getting Started
 To run the project ensure you have docker and docker compose installed.

+In addition, you need Spotify Client ID & Secret.

 Start with the initialization script, `./initial_setup.sh`.

 Then, run with `docker compose up`.